ringcentral/ringcentral-js-widgets/ROADMAP.md

 #### Messages list (Timeline)

 1. display recent messages or activities (7 days)
-2. have notification when receive new messages
+2. have notification when receiving new messages

 #### Conversation